 - Request TA from your branch of service.
 See your education services officer or education counselor.

-- Complete an application for VA education benefits, using the VA's VETS.GOV website.
+- Complete an application for VA education benefits, using the VA.GOV website.

-- If you've previously filed a claim for MGIB and weren't denied benefits, simply submit your signed TA approval form to the VA Regional Processing Office that handles your claim.
+If you've previously filed a claim for the GI Bill and weren't denied benefits, simply submit your signed TA approval form to the VA.

 Q: What about the signatures on the TA approval form?